 These resources may be relevant for parents, teachers, students, and Autistic individuals to learn more about Autism.
 We strongly recommend you follow Autistic-led organisations as well as #ActuallyAutistic voices such as Autistic children and adults.
 We do not support ABA or related approaches.

 DISCLAIMER: All advice we give is based on our personal experiences.
 Not all the advice we give for resources will work for all individuals, and we do not take responsibility for this.

 Organisations and Advocates:

 Yellow Ladybugs: https://www.yellowladybugs.com.au/

-Yellow Ladybugs is a volunteer community group that create social events for girls and trans gender diverse (TGD) individuals on the Autism Spectrum.
+Yellow Ladybugs is a volunteer community group that create social events for Autistic girls and trans gender diverse (TGD) individuals.
 These events give the participants an opportunity to meet and bond, creating a network of friends outside of school.
 They are passionate about improving the lives and advocating for autistic girls, women and TGD individuals.
 They uphold the values of "nothing about us, without us".
 They also run panels and education events for parents and teachers.

 The I CAN Network: https://www.icannetwork.com.au/

 The I CAN Network is driving a rethink of Autism, from ‘I Can’t’ to ‘I CAN’.
-They mentor young people on the Autism Spectrum to live life with an ‘I CAN’ attitude.
+They mentor young Autistic people to live life with an ‘I CAN’ attitude.
 They bring out the ‘awe’ in AWEtism through education, advocacy and providing opportunities.
 They also build networks across schools, universities, TAFEs, communities, businesses and governments.

 If you are looking for support as a parent, Autistic individual, or wish to learn more as a teacher, we recommend you check out their website and Facebook page.